José Antonio Nogueira: Coaching career

 Nogueira started his coaching career in 1998 with University of São Paulo.
 His first professional football team was Nacional.
-He also coached Emelec, Al-Ahli, ABC Futebol Clube and others.
 Nogueira has also coached internationally with Sierra Leone in 2003, Guinea-Bissau in 2006, and Saint Kitts and Nevis in 2011.

 In 2018, he was appointed coach of the Pakistan national team.
 He signed a three-year contract according to the head of the PFF, Faisal Saleh Hayat.
 He was let go by the PFF in 2019.
-He claimed that PFF had not paid him his salary and filed a case against PFF.
-He eventually won the legal battle in August 2020.
+He claimed that PFF had not paid him his salary and filed a case, winning in August 2020.
+In February 2026, Nogueira returned to Asia as the new head coach of the Afghanistan national football team.